LINSANITY03/LINSANITY03/README.md

-- 👋 Hi, I’m @LINSANITY03 aka SANITY.
+- 👋 Hi, I’m @LINSANITY03 aka Pujan Thing.
 - 👀 I’m interested in new stuff.
 - 🌱 I’m currently learning anything/everything that helps me advance.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects with interest in Finance, AI/ML as well as blockchains.
 - 📫 How to reach me pujantamang92@gmail.com

 <!---